radixdlt/radixdlt-javascript/packages/application/README.md

 > 💡 Friendly reminder: when deemed appropriate, dispose of tour subscriptions by `unsubscribe`

-It's impossible to say when approriate, that is up to you.
+It's impossible to say when appropriate, that is up to you.

 ```typescript
 // Earlier